![]() | ![]() | ![]() | ![]() |

 In a test of equivalence, the means for a new and a reference treatment are compared to try to show that the treatments are the same.
 Equivalence tests are often used in bioequivalence studies in which two drugs are compared with the intent to show that the new drug is the same as a standard drug.

 Under the null hypothesis of an equivalence test, the treatment means differ by more than some practically unimportant amount called the margin.
 Under the alternative hypothesis, the means differ by less than this amount and are therefore considered equivalent for practical purposes.
 Since the power of a test is the probability of rejecting the null hypothesis when the alternative is true, the power in an equivalence test is the probability of rejecting nonequivalence when the treatments are in fact equivalent.
 That is, it is the probability of observing a difference (or ratio) of treatment means within the margin when the true values are within the margin.
-Equivalence tests are further introduced along with the related inferiority and superiority tests in this note.
+Equivalence tests are further introduced along with the related inferiority and superiority tests in SAS Note 48616.

 Power analysis and sample size determination for equivalence tests can be done in PROC POWER for the following situations.
-Analysis of data from an equivalence study can be conducted using PROC FREQ or PROC TTEST.
+Analysis of data from an equivalence study can be conducted using PROC FREQ or PROC TTEST:

-Paired-sample comparison of proportions
+| Paired-sample comparison of proportions |

-Not available
+Not available |

 The following examples illustrate designing equivalence studies and conducting equivalence tests.
 Additional examples of power and sample size computations for equivalence tests using the ONESAMPLEMEANS, TWOSAMPLEMEANS, PAIREDMEANS, and ONESAMPLEFREQ statements are available in the descriptions of these statements in the PROC POWER documentation.